freenas/freenas-docs/userguide/jails.rst

 Jails Configuration
 -------------------

-Before creating any jails, a volume or dataset must be selected to hold the jails.
-Click
+Jails are stored in a volume or dataset.
+**Using a separate dataset for the**
+:guilabel:`Jail Root` **is strongly recommended**.
+The volume or dataset to be used must already exist or can be created with :ref:`Volume Manager`.

+.. note:: The :guilabel:`Jail Root` volume or dataset cannot be created on a :ref:`Share <Sharing>`.

-:menuselection:`Jails --> Configuration`
-to access the screen shown in
+Begin global jail configuration by choosing :menuselection:`Jails --> Configuration` to open the screen shown in
 :numref:`Figure %s <global_jail_config_fig>`.
-**It is recommended to create a dataset to use for the** :guilabel:`Jail Root`.
-As jails are created, they are automatically installed into their own dataset under the specified path.
-For example, if the :guilabel:`Jail Root` is set to :file:`/mnt/volume1/dataset1` and a jail named *jail1* is created, it will be installed into its own dataset named :file:`/mnt/volume1/dataset1/jail1`.
+Jails are automatically installed into their own dataset under the specified path as they are created.
+For example, if the :guilabel:`Jail Root` is set to :file:`/mnt/volume1/dataset1` and a jail named *jail1* is created, it is installed into its own dataset named :file:`/mnt/volume1/dataset1/jail1`.

 .. _global_jail_config_fig: